 4. Request Reviews And Referrals

-Your clients are an invaluable resource for marketing your freelance business.
+Your clients are an invaluable resource for marketing your freelance business, and they can play a crucial role in your b2b referral program.
 They can give you a referral or send new clients your way by writing a review of your services.
-Asking them to do this will help grow your business.
+Asking them to do this will help grow your business

 In order to request reviews and referrals from your current and former clients, it’s important to make the process as easy as possible for them.
 This can be as simple as asking during a phone call or in-person meeting with a client, but if possible, consider creating a system that allows for the solicitation of reviews and referrals automatically via email or text message after each project is completed.